simple-crypto/SMAesH-challenge/website/src/rules.md

 - The points of a team for a target is the total of the points awarded to their attacks for that target.
 - Authentication of a team or individual is done with a secret token created on the first submission.
-In case of loss, there are no recovery optioms.
+In case of loss, there are no recovery options.

 ## Prize